 Journaling is like whispering to one’s self and listening at the same time. –Mina Murray, fictional character, Dracula

 Mina may exist in fiction, but her wisdom is quite real.
-In journaling, you get to talk softly to yourself while simultaneously listening to and processing what you have to say.
+In mindfulness journaling, you get to talk softly to yourself while simultaneously listening to and processing what you have to say.
 The depth of healing that can happen as a result is incredible.
 When you journal, you get anxiety and other problems out of your head and onto paper; likewise, you get your values, hopes, and dreams out of your head and onto paper, too.
 Your inner world comes into your private outer world when you journal.
 An article published by the Rochester Medical Center explains that, “Keeping a journal helps you establish order when your world feels like it’s in chaos.
 It helps you get to know yourself by revealing your innermost fears, thoughts, and feelings.”

 Anxiety likes to make us think in black and white, all-or-nothing terms.
 (Journaling, by the way, can help you become aware of this and other negative thought patterns you might hold onto without even realizing it.
 It can also help you discover how to replace those patterns with more helpful and accurate ones.)
 Life, though, isn’t black and white, nor is journaling.
 There isn’t necessarily a “right” and “wrong” way to journal.
 Journaling should be an activity you enjoy; therefore, you can journal in the way that feels right.
 Some people want blank pages, while others prefer prompts and direction.
-Some like to write in complete sentences with structure, others prefer free form.
+Many people like to write in complete sentences with structure, and many others prefer free form.
 Some make their journals colorful.
 Others prefer to write in pen and only one color.

 Your journal is a personal treasure, and you can create it in any way you please.
 In this respect, there isn’t a correct or incorrect way to journal.
 There is just one exception.
 An “incorrect” way to journal is any approach that keeps you from moving forward at best and causes more problems at worst.
 Indeed, according to people in The Positive Psychology Program,